everx-labs/evernode-ds/README.md

 }
 ```

-If the `timediff` parameter is less than 10 seconds, synchronization with masterchain is complete.
+If the `timediff` parameter is less than 10 seconds, synchronization with masterchain is complete.\
-`"sync_status": "synchronization finished"` means synchronization with workchains is complete
+`"sync_status": "synchronization finished"` means synchronization with workchains is complete.

 ### 3.4 Tests